Ethnotourism in Colombia, Indigenous Peoples of the Sierra Nevada de Santa Marta in the Tourism Industry

 We are specialists in trekking through trails (Trek’s) guided by our professional indigenous guides in trekking through trails and cultural sites of the Sierra Nevada de Santa Marta.

-We have commercial alliances in La Guajira and very soon we will have the operation from Santa Marta to spectacular places such as Cabo de la Vela and Punta Gallinas.
+We have commercial alliances in Guajira and very soon we will be operating from Santa Marta to spectacular places such as Cabo de la Vela and Punta Gallinas.

-For more than 10 years in the tourism market, we have acquired a lot of experience, since we take into account the opinion of all our travelers, in this time we have made a difference as a company that aims 100% at the sustainability and that supports indigenous communities, the community economy and the recovery of sacred and tourist areas within the territories and rearguards of the Sierra Nevada de Santa Marta.
+During more than 10 years in the tourism market, we have acquired a lot of experience, since we take into account the opinion of all our travelers, in this time we have made the difference as a company that aims 100% to the sustainability and that supports indigenous communities, the community economy and the recovery of sacred and tourist areas within the territories and resguardos of the Sierra Nevada de Santa Marta.

-It is in this way that Wiwa Tour integrates more than fifty (50) indigenous and peasant families to date.
-Now it is projected to improve all its services and create new paths for Colombian tourism, especially taking care of natural resources, indigenous peoples and ancestral and sacred territories.
+This is how Wiwa Tour integrates more than fifty (50) indigenous and peasant families so far.
+It now plans to improve all its services and create new trails for Colombian tourism, especially taking care of natural resources, indigenous peoples and ancestral and sacred territories.

 We are currently working on new tourist destinations that we will soon bring to market for those who like to travel with indigenous guides, support local communities and enjoy the true cultural stories of the sites visited.

-If you want to know in detail this great tourist project, you can travel and enjoy with the best travel agency in Santa Marta, Wiwa Tour and its outstanding destinations, you will surely feel in harmony with nature.
+If you want to know in detail this great tourism project, you can travel and enjoy with the best travel agency in Santa Marta Wiwa Tour and its outstanding destinations, you will surely feel in harmony with nature.

 Did you like this article?

-Well, help us share it so more travelers can get to know the Indigenous Travel Agency, Wiwa Tours.
+Well, help us share it so that more travelers can get to know Wiwa Tours Indigenous Travel Agency.

 Lost City Trek Colombia 4 Days